Accessory Dwelling Units (ADUs)

 Permit-ready ADU Plans coming soon!

-The City offers a pathway for architects and designers to get their ADU designs pre-approved without a site plan.
+2. Designer-Initiated Pre-Approved ADU Plans: The City also offers a pathway for architects and designers to get their ADU designs pre-approved without a site plan.
 Once a Pre-approved ADU (PADU) plan has been pre-approved by both the City Planning Department and the County Building Department, a preview of the plan will be made available online and interested parties can contact the architect or designer regarding price, availability, and feasibility for your particular site.

 Is my project subject to an ADU Permit?